robstave/Meowcards/cards/rest/rest.md

 ### Front
 What is the purpose of the Vary header in HTTP responses?

-A) Specify caching directives
+- A. Specify caching directives
-B) Indicate which request headers affect the response
+- B. Indicate which request headers affect the response
-C) Define content encoding
+- C. Define content encoding
-D) Set response timeouts
+- D. Set response timeouts

 ### Back
 **Correct Answer**: B